enhancedrock/BetterBio/README.md

 # how?
 ## from pypi
-You can install it from PyPI using pip with `install betterbio` on a Python version >=3.10
+You can install it from PyPI using pip with `install betterbio` on a Python version >=3.10 and run it with `betterbio` (assuming python is in your PATH, if not, you can set up a venv and install it there)

 ## docker
 ```bash